geoserver/geoserver/doc/en/user/source/data/app-schema/joining.rst

 * All feature mappings that are chained to each other must map to the same physical database.

 * In your mappings, there are restrictions on the CQL expressions specified in the <SourceExpression> of both the referencing field in the parent feature as well as the referenced field in the nested feature (like FEATURE_LINK).
-Any operators or functions used in this expression must be supported by the filter capibilities, i.e. geotools must be able to translate them directly to SQL code.
+Any operators or functions used in this expression must be supported by the filter capabilities, i.e. geotools must be able to translate them directly to SQL code.
 This can be different for each DBMS, though as a general rule it can assumed that comparison operators, logical operators and arithmetic operators are all supported but functions are not.
 Using simple field names for feature chaining is guaranteed to always work.

 Failing to comply with any of these three restrictions when turning on Joining will result in exceptions thrown at run-time.